opengamedata/ogd-doc/src/unit_09/chapter_01/implementation.md

 There is a [unit index template](../../util/templates/unit_index.rst) available.

 The unit folder should also include a markdown file named `_<unit_name>.md`, which contains a brief overview of the unit contents.
+In particular, it should contain a single second-level header called "Overview" with one or more paragraphs summarizing the contents of the unit.
 This will be the first item included in the `index.rst` and serves a dual purpose:

 1. Provides a uniform style of introduction to each unit.